-\paragraph{Insight \#1: Acknowledgement statements are virtually absent from all LLM variations.} As shown in Figure \ref{fig:discoure_pie_charts}, grounding gaps exist in journalistic interviewing similar to those observed by \cite{shaikh2024grounding}.
-While human journalistic interviewers tend to make Acknowledgement statements in about 9\% of their utterances, all prompting variations that we experimented with made close to zero acknowledging statements.
+\paragraph{Insight \#1: Acknowledgement statements are virtually absent from all LLM variations.} As shown in Figure \ref{fig:discoure_pie_charts}, grounding gaps exist in journalistic interviewing similar to those observed by \citet{shaikh2024grounding}.
+While human journalistic interviewers tend to make Acknowledgement statements in about 9\% of their utterances, all prompting variations that we experimented with made close to zero of these statements.
 This lack of acknowledgement is paired with not mirroring the source's speaking style; human journalists, as shown in Appendix \ref{app:interview_examples}, bring character and voice.

-\paragraph{Insight \#2: LLMs do not engage in strategic multi-turn questioning}.
-Even in settings where LLMs are exposed to interview outlines, they are still undirected in their questions.
+\paragraph{Insight \#2: LLMs do not engage in strategic multi-turn questioning.} Even in settings where LLMs are exposed to interview outlines, they are still undirected in their questions.
 As shown in Figure \ref{fig:discoure_pie_charts}, LLMs are significantly more likely to ask follow-up questions than humans across all prompting variations.
 Introducing chain-of-thought and outline variations increases the rate at which the LLM asks outline-level questions.
 However, the rate remains significantly below human levels.
 Additionally, they are also more likely to ask either Opinion questions or Broadening questions.
 In fact, in Figure \ref{fig:llm-discourse-across-time}, we observe that LLMs tend to ask increasing amounts of Opinion Questions and Broadening Questions over time, which humans do not.
-As can be seen in Table \ref{tab:llm_examples}, these questions can be vague and open-ended and reflect a lack of planning.
+As shown in Table \ref{tab:llm_examples}, these questions can be vague and open-ended.
 Together, these findings suggest an inability to direct an interview in a desired direction and engage in multi-turn planning.